globalplex/globalplex.org/src/pages/index.md

   title: Testimonials
   subtitle: Join the leaders impacting tomorrow's world
   content:
-    - image: img/testimonials-jackson.png
+    - image: img/testimonials-nick.png
-      name: Jackson Ye
+      name: Nicholas Chan
-      title: Head of Technology and Development
+      title: Senior Branch Manager - Wealth Management
-      subtitle: Upspring Purification Technology Ltd., HK
+      subtitle: Manulife HK
-      blurb: Methodical and appropriate.
+      blurb: Seth showed me the importance of 'doing things differently'.
-      description: Entrepreneurship is an area that I was tremendously influenced by.
-Previously, the fear of failure was always something that held me back from pursuing my dreams.
-From the training I receivedout making them feeling discouraged.
-Ultimately, it is his oratory prowess, professional yet with a personal touch, perfected into a sublime concoction, which proves so effective in leading many others, like myself, to achieve our high, I learned to overcome that fear by placing my self-worth on something greater than achievements, circumstances or people.
-Doing so has liberated me to explore new opportunities and endeavors that I never believe was possible.
+      description: Seth has always been a great mentor since I started my career as a university graduate, especially when I switched from being a journalist to a wealth management advisor two years ago.
+It was not easy to be in an industry that I did not study for, which at the same time, was highly competitive.
+Seth showed me the importance of 'do things differently', which even if I am younger compared to my coworker, I was able to leave memorable impressions to my clients.
+Also, he always focused on 'the growth mindset' which keeps me motivated for a longer and greater vision instead of short-term achievements.
-    - image: img/testimonials-young.png
+    - image: img/testimonials-lydia.png
-      name: Young Ro
+      name: Lydia Ng
-      title: Professor and Discipline Lead
+      title: Teacher Assistant
-      subtitle: University of Michigan
+      subtitle: Hong Kong International School
-      blurb: I have grown into a more effective and influential person as a result.
+      blurb: I have also learned to persevere and have grit in the journey to change.
-      description: The principles and concepts taught by Dr. Seth Kim at Globalplex are enriching and transforming.
-Over the years, I have applied many of them to different spheres of my life - character development, professional occupation, leadership skills, family life, lay ministry, relationships, education - and I have grown into a more effective and influential person as a result.
+      description: One of the biggest lessons in the past few years working with Seth was to adopt the growth mindset.
+While everyone has strengths and weaknesses, I tend to magnify my shortcomings and linger in my failures.
+Seth, again and again, encourages me to accept my areas of growth and provides me with tangible next steps to see small wins in the process.
+Have I ever thought of giving up?
+Yes, I have.
+Nonetheless, I have also learned to persevere and have grit in the journey to change.
-    - image: img/testimonials-charles.png
+    - image: img/testimonials-park.png
-      name: Charles Kim
+      name: Seong W Park
-      title: Associate Professor
+      title: Senior Engineer
-      subtitle: Bucknell University
+      subtitle: Hyundai Motors
-      blurb: Success is measured by whom you impact.
+      blurb: Stretching oneself towards a goal is the crucible for one's development.
-      description: It's difficult for me to overstate the impact that Seth Kim has on my life both professionally and personally.
-Through my formative years in graduate school, Seth was a mentor, teacher, and friend and through his investment in my life, I grew to be a leader.
-I believe one of the greatest attributes of a leader is that success is measured by whom you impact.
-As a professor, sometimes this impact is obscured because our greatest legacy is our students and their imprint on the world.
-That my role is to serve my students so that they would surpass me almost seems counterintuitive, yet I find that it motivates me to faithfulness and diligence.
+      description: One Leadership/Character trait that Seth has facilitated in me over the years is being true to who I am and standing firm for what I believe.
+Stretching oneself towards a goal is the crucible for one's development.
+Seth enables has helped me learn that lesson through successes and failures by keeping focus of the end goal.
 consult:
   title: Start a free consultation with us now
   subtitle: Schedule a training session with us or see how we can help you and your team reach your full potential